 My name is Hansi Mehrotra.
 Here’s a link to my LinkedIn profile – (https://www.linkedin.com/in/hansimehrotra).

-I am a girl from Unnao in UP, India who built a good enough career in finance to be on the Asia pacific investment committee of the world’s largest investment consulting firm – that too without an MBA!
+I grew up in small town India and built a good enough career in finance to be on the Asia pacific investment committee of the world’s largest investment consulting firm – that too without an MBA!

-There are enough brilliant investment books and websites out there if someone really wants to learn about making money.
-But I noticed that the best books and sites were about stock picking i.e. how to pick individual stocks.The average normal person doesn’t have the time or inclination to pick stocks.
-That is why the financial services/mutual funds industry exists – so they can entrust their savings to professional fund managers to make it grow, ideally at a slightly higher return than the broader market.
+There are enough brilliant investment books and websites out there if someone really wants to learn about stock picking i.e. how to pick individual stocks.The average normal person doesn’t have the time or inclination to pick stocks.
+That is why the financial services/mutual funds industry exists.

-By the way, I am also launching another site aimed at the industry, so if you are a finance professional you may want to check out that one instead (www.moneymanagementindia.net).
+By the way, if you are a finance professional you may want to check out my other site one instead (www.moneymanagementindia.net).

 I genuinely believe that everyone needs to understand money – because you can’t do without it.
 It’s a basic life skill in today’s world – like reading and writing.
 I also understand it can be boring and intimidating.
 I will try my best to make it fun and simple.